lcosmin/gtfs-to-osm/README.md

 # Usage

 Open the browser and connect to Jupyter.
-You should see the `correlate.ipynb` notebook in the file browser.
+You should see the `gtfs-to-osm.ipynb` notebook in the file browser.

-Open it.

-View -> Activate Command Palette -> Trust Notebook.
+Double click to open it.

+The notebook must be trusted first:  `View` -> `Activate Command Palette` -> `Trust Notebook`.

-Edit the data in the first cell and set the variables `GTFS_FILE` to point to the zip containing your GTFS data (e.g. `./data/gtfs.zip`) ,
+Edit the data in the first cell and set the variables:

+* `GTFS_FILE` should point to the zip containing your GTFS data (e.g. `./data/gtfs.zip`)
+* `OSM_FILE` should point to the json containing data extracted from OSM (using overpass)
+* `OUTPUT_FILE` is the CSV file where correlations should be written
+* `FILTER_ALREADY_CORRELATED_DATA` - set to `True` if already correlated data should not be displayed anymore (on startup)